Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam25/10/2023

-Introduced by Mr. Nguyen Van Quan, Vice Chairman of Phuong Do Commune People's Committee, we went to the house of Mr. Nguyen Tien Te (80 years old) in Tan Tien village, Phuong Do commune when he was quickly working on a fishing net that was gradually completed to deliver to customers in the same village.
-Seeing that we seemed surprised that he was still keeping this fishing net weaving profession, Mr. Te quickly said: "This profession has existed for a long time in the style of "father to son".
-In the past, there were many people in Phuong Do area who weaved fishing nets, but now only a few families still do.
-Others only buy them for use and no longer weave them themselves.
-Since I was a child, I often watched my father and grandfather weave fishing nets and followed them to the river and stream to catch fish.
-When I grew up, my father taught me the profession.
-Since then, I have been weaving fishing nets for 50 years, I weave them both for my own use and to sell to those who buy them.
-If before, it took 2 to 3 months to learn a trade and make a net, now it only takes about 1 month to complete it.
+Introduced by comrade Nguyen Van Quan, Vice Chairman of Phuong Do Commune People's Committee, we went to the house of Mr. Nguyen Tien Te (80 years old) in Tan Tien village, Phuong Do commune when he was working quickly on a fishing net that was gradually being completed to deliver to customers in the same village.
+Seeing that we seemed surprised that he still kept this fishing net weaving profession, Mr. Te quickly said: “This profession has existed for a long time, following the tradition of “father to son”.
+In the past, in this Phuong Do area, there were many people who made fishing nets, but now only a few families still do it.
+Others only buy them for their own use and no longer weave them themselves.
+Since I was a child, I often watched my father and grandfather weave fishing nets and followed them to the river and stream to fish.
+When I grew up, my father taught me the craft.
+Since then, I have been weaving fishing nets for 50 years, I weave both for my own use and to sell to those who buy.
+If I had just learned the craft before, it would have taken 2 to 3 months to make a fishing net, but now it only takes about 1 month to complete it.”

 Although he is 80 years old, Mr. Nguyen Tien Te is still passionate about weaving fishing nets.